mkarpicki/android-battery-level-reporter/README.md

  Another service, which can be used as middle layer could be [ThingSpeak](https://thingspeak.com).
 It allows to create Channels with own REST API and attach "React" to it.
 This way you could send battery level values to ThingSpeak via REST API (and vizualize them over time) and depending on "React" logic trigger proper IFTTT API (Applet).

  ## Step 3.
 Implement Android application.

+ @todo. describe app & usage of ThingSpeak (as app has)